 Support alternative work and teaching arrangements to allow continued productivity during extreme weather.
 This will require integrated policy and ongoing training and technology investment.

-Liaise with local police, fire, and EMS to ensure a high level of response in circumstances where disaster event extend beyond 24-36 hours.
+Liaise with local police, fire, and EMS to ensure a high level of response in circumstances where disaster event extends beyond 24-36 hours.

 Establish relationship between BSU community and local stakeholders (City/County) to both foster a sense of community and initiate the development of a communications plan.